patrickstowell/PHY303-Lectures/_sources/phy303-unit6-radioactive-decays.md

 Q = M(A,Z)^{2}c^{2} - [M(A-X,Z-Y)c^{2} + M(X,Y)c^{2}] > 0
 $$

 Decay is possible only if the $Q$ value is positive, and the decay is not disallowed by any other selection rule or conservation law.
 The energy released in the decay will come out in the kinetic energy of the release fragments in the decay.
-Let's consider both beta decay and alpha decay in turn to see how theoretical concepts of the nucleus help us understand their behaviour.
+Let's consider both beta decay and alpha decay in turn to see how theoretical concepts of the nucleus help us understand their behavior.

-### 6.3 Beta Decay
+### Beta Decay

 In beta decay we typically see experimentally an emission of an Electron from the nucleus combined with a transmutation of a nucleus from one type into another with a lower neutron number.
 This is referred to as beta-minus decay and typically occurs in neutron rich nuclei which are trying to lower their energy by rebalancing their proton/neutron ratios.

-In the early years of Beta Decay studies the process observed was highly mysterious and showed very different a behaviour to Alpha Decay which was being studied at a similar time.
+In the early years of Beta Decay studies the process observed was highly mysterious and showed very different a behavior to Alpha Decay which was being studied at a similar time.
 This is illustrated by the Cloud Chamber image shown below.
 We see the decay of $^6$He into $^6$Li and a charged electron.
 We see two tracks, curving because there is a magnetic field applied.
 But from analysis of the plot it looks like energy, momentum and even Total Angular Momentum $J$ are not conserved if we assume the interaction:

-$ ^6He \rightarrow ^6Li + e^- $
+$ ^6He~\rightarrow~^{6}Li + e^- $

 Of course the reason is that there is a Neutrino emitted as well, but this escapes the detector and we don’t see it.
 There are actually four things we need to consider in beta-minus(-plus) decay not just the neutrino.

 1. Beta Decay is a Three-body Process, unlike alpha decay (two body).
-We have to account for the energies and behaviour of 3 objects - the nucleus, the beta and neutrino.
+We have to account for the energies and behavior of 3 objects - the nucleus, the beta and neutrino.
 2. The electron (positron) and neutrino produced do not exist before the decay, we need to account for their formation.
 3. The electron and neutrino are relativistic, unlike the alpha in alpha decay.
 This makes calculations of the energies and kinematics of the decay more complicated.
 4. The energy of the beta emitted by the nucleus in question is not the same in every decay.
 We get a continuum of energies put to a maximum.
-In contrast to alpha decay and gamma decays where we get one “Monoenergetic” particle depending on the energy levels or $Q$ value considered.
+In contrast to alpha decay and gamma decays where we get one “Mono energetic” particle depending on the energy levels or $Q$ value considered.

-An example to illustrate this behaviour is:
+An example to illustrate this behavior is:

 $$
 \bf